ryanjgill/mkr1000/README.md

 ### 1. Installing RethinkDB

-Go to https://www.rethinkdb.com/docs/install/ and click the approriate installation depending on your operating system.
+Go to https://www.rethinkdb.com/docs/install/ and click the appropriate installation depending on your operating system.

 Follow the installation instruction on the rethinkdb website.